fabaindaiz/corewars-compiler/LANGUAGE.md

 - (JZ x) x is zero
 - (JN x) x is not zero
-- (DZ x) decrement x and x is zero
+- (DZ x) decrement x and x is zero (not available on some control flows)
-- (DN x) decrement x and x is not zero
+- (DN x) decrement x and x is not zero (not available on some control flows)

 ### Binary conditions (cond2)